Skip to main content

 Secure Static Hosting

-Deployed on GitHub Pages with HTTPS enforced.
-No server-side runtime means zero server-side vulnerabilities — no SQL injection, no RCE, no auth bypass at the infrastructure layer.
+Deployed on Cloudflare Pages with HTTPS enforced.
+No server-side runtime eliminates the infrastructure-layer attack surface — no SQL injection, no RCE, no auth bypass possible at the server level.

 📋